CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/5_DeployAKSHCI.md

 1. Once successfully authenticated, the configuration process will begin and will take around 10-15 minutes to finish. if you see below warning please ignore that and proceed with next step.

       > WARNING: If you are running Windows PowerShell remotely, note that some failover clustering cmdlets do not work remotely.
 When possible, run the cmdlet locally and specify a remote computer a s the target.
 To run the cmdlet remotely, try using the Credential Security Service Provider (CredSSP).
-All additional errors or warnings from this cmdlet might be caused by running it remote ly.
+All additional errors or warnings from this cmdlet might be caused by running it remotely.

 1. Navigate back to Windows Admin Center homepage and click on your **HybridHost001.hybrid.local** cluster.